GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 ### Connecting directly to a JVM through JMX

-Every version of Oracle JDK and OpenJDK since 1.6 has included a tool named **VisualVM** which can connect to a running JVM (running locally or in a remote machine through the JMX protocol), monitor its state and extract information live.
-It should be in the **bin/** directory of your Java home directory.
+Every version of Oracle JDK and OpenJDK since 1.6 has included VisualVM, which can connect to a running JVM running locally or in a remote machine through the JMX (Java Management Extensions) protocol, monitor its state, and extract information live.
+It should be in the `bin/` directory of your Java home directory.

 You can use the following command on your local computer to examine the state of the JVM running on any Dataflow worker::